-The following table sets forth the number of shares of common stock beneficially owned as of April 14, 2021 by:
+The following table sets forth the number of shares of common stock beneficially owned as of April 26, 2021 by:

-- each of our stockholders who is known by us to beneficially own 5% or more of our common stock; - each of our executive officers; - each of our directors; and - all of our directors and current executives as a group.
+- each of our stockholders who is known by us to beneficially own 5% or more of our common stock; - · each of our executive officers; - · each of our directors; and - · all of our directors and current executives as a group.

 Beneficial ownership is determined based on the rules and regulations of the SEC.
 A person has beneficial ownership of shares if such individual has the power to vote and/or dispose of shares.
 This power may be sole or shared and direct or indirect.
-Applicable percentage ownership in the following table is based on the total of 21,604,496 shares of Class A Common Stock outstanding as of April 14, 2021, and 34,500 shares of Series A redeemable convertible preferred stock outstanding as of April 14, 2021.
+Applicable percentage ownership in the following table is based on the total of 21,604,496 shares of Common Stock outstanding as of April 26, 2021, and 34,500 shares of Series A redeemable convertible preferred stock outstanding as of April 26, 2021.
 In computing the number of shares beneficially owned by a person and the percentage ownership of that person, shares of common stock that are subject to options or warrants held by that person and exercisable as of, or within sixty (60) days of, the date of this prospectus.
 These shares, however, are not counted as outstanding for the purposes of computing the percentage ownership of any other person(s).
 Except as may be indicated in the footnotes to this table and pursuant to applicable community property laws, each person named in the table has sole voting and dispositive power with respect to the shares of common stock set forth opposite that person's name.
 Unless indicated below, the address of each individual listed below is c/o iPower Inc., 2399 Bateman Avenue, Duarte, CA 91010.

-No. of Shares Class A Common Shares Class B Common Percenta Stock Beneficially Owned Beneficially Stock Beneficially Stock O Owned Before Owned After Off Name of Beneficial Owner Offering
+Name of Beneficial Owner No. of Shares Common Stock Beneficially Owned Total Percentage of Common Stock Beneficially Owned Before Offering Total Percentage of Common Stock Owned After Offering

-Chenlong Tan (1) 8,023,334 37.14% - %
+Chenlong Tan (1) 8,023,334 37.14% 29.13%

-Kevin Vassily (2) - - - -
+Kevin Vassily (2) Less than 0.1%

-Bennet Tchaikovsky (3) - - - -
+Bennet Tchaikovsky (3) - Less than 0.1%

-Danilo Cacciamatta (3) - - - -
+Danilo Cacciamatta (3) Less than 0.1%

-Kevin Liles (3) - - - -
+Kevin Liles (3) - Less than 0.1%

-All Officers and Directors (5 Persons)8,023,33437.14%- %
+All Officers and Directors (5 Persons) 8,023,334 37.14% 29.15%

 Beneficial Owners of more than 5%

-Allan Huang (4) 8,023,334 37.14% - %
+Allan Huang (4) 8,023,334 37.14% 29.13%

-Shanshan Huang (5) 1,200,000 5.55% -
+Shanshan Huang (5) 1,200,000 5.55% 4.36%

-Yutong Yuan (6) 1,100,000 5.09% -
+Yutong Yuan (6) 1,100,000 5.09% 3.99%